"I do not trust the cloud with patient data. Our server in the back office is more secure."

 The Bottom Line

 Security is not a feeling.
 It is a measurable, auditable set of controls.
-And by every objective measure, a well-run cloud platform beats a dental office server room.
+And by most objective measures, a well-run cloud platform provides stronger protections than a typical dental office server environment.

 Ready to compare?
-Check out our software comparison tool for honest, side-by-side evaluations.
+Check out our software comparison tool for side-by-side evaluations.